tc39/proposal-ses/README.md

 }
 ```

-Beyond `confine`, further derived API may be called for, to aid some
+Beyond `SESProtoGlobal` and `confine`, further derived API may be
-patterns of use.
-For now, we assume that such conveniences will first
+called for, to aid some patterns of use.
+For now, we assume that such
-be user-level libraries before appearing in later proposals.
+conveniences will first be user-level libraries before appearing in
+later proposals.

 ## Examples